Master of Arts in Spanish

 Language, Literature, and Philosophy in the Jesuit Tradition

-I completed my Master of Arts Degree in Spanish at Saint Louis University in 1992.
-The program's generalist curriculum allowed me to take graduate courses in Peninsular and Latin American literature, philosophy, and culture.
-I also studied linguistics, Spanish-English contrast analysis, and foreign language teaching methods.
+I earned my Master of Arts in Spanish from Saint Louis University in 1992.
+The program’s comprehensive curriculum allowed me to explore Peninsular and Latin American literature, philosophy, and culture, as well as linguistics, Spanish-English contrast analysis, and foreign language teaching methods.

-I held a graduate teaching assistantship in the Department of Modern and Classical Languages and taught two undergraduate Spanish language courses per semester while enrolled in the program.
-My professors and mentors inspired me to "adopt" Spanish as a second language and apply the knowledge and skills gained in the M.A program toward a career in teaching.
-My experience in this program was rewarding and life-changing.
+As a graduate teaching assistant in the Department of Modern and Classical Languages, I taught two undergraduate Spanish courses per semester while completing my degree.
+My professors and mentors inspired me to fully embrace Spanish as my second language and apply my academic training to a career in teaching.
+This experience was both enriching and transformative, shaping my lifelong commitment to language education.

 Master's Thesis

-Análisis crítico de Las Cartas de relación escritas por Hernán Cortés (1519-1526)
+Análisis crítico de Las Cartas de relación de Hernán Cortés (1519-1526): Una narrativa construida de la conquista y el silencio indígena

 Achievement

-The Spanish M.A. program at SLU was my opportunity to profoundly explore the Spanish language and develop a foundational understanding of Hispanic culture and civilization.
+The Spanish M.A. program at Saint Louis University (SLU) provided me with the opportunity to deeply explore the Spanish language and develop a strong foundation in Hispanic culture and civilization.

-I completed the M.A in Spanish in 1992 and taught Spanish at several local high schools, public and private while exploring music and the recording arts in my spare time.
+I completed my M.A. in Spanish in 1992 and began teaching Spanish at several local high schools, both public and private, while also pursuing my passion for music and the recording arts in my spare time.
 In 1995, I returned to SLU to work full-time as the Manager of the Language Learning Center in the College of Arts & Sciences.

-Ultimately, I realized that my love for learning languages was also a calling to be a teacher.
-I experimented with instructional technology and multimedia as tools for teaching Spanish and found tremendous purpose in helping other language instructors use "edtech" more effectively in their classes.
+Ultimately, I realized that my love for learning languages was more than just an academic pursuit—it was a calling to teach.
+I began experimenting with instructional technology and multimedia as tools for enhancing Spanish instruction and found immense purpose in helping other language instructors integrate educational technology into their classrooms effectively.

-In March 2003, I was accepted into the Education Specialist program in Educational Technology at the University of Missouri's School of Information Science and Learning Technologies.
+In March 2003, I was accepted into the Education Specialist (Ed.Sp.) program in Educational Technology at the University of Missouri’s School of Information Science and Learning Technologies, marking the next step in my journey as an educator and instructional leader.